arfontalvoANU/solstice/README.md

 ## Release notes

+### Version 0.9.1

+- Sets the CMake minimum version to 3.1: since CMake 3.20, version 2.8 has become obsolete.
+- Sets the required version of Star-SampPling to 0.12.
+This version fixes compilation errors with gcc 11 but introduces API breaks.

 ### Version 0.9

-- Add the `-G` option that saves and restores the state of the random number generator.
+Add the `-G` option that saves and restores the state of the random number generator.
 This option can be used to ensure the statistical independence between successive runs.

 ### Version 0.8.2